demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

    |> AR // AsyncResult<unit,Exception>
 ```

-Now we have a implementation for notifying when a user tweets.
+Now we have an implementation for notifying when a user tweets.

 ## Wiring Up The Presentation Layer

-Currently, in the `handleNewTweet` we are justing creating a tweet using the `createTweet` function.
-To publish the new tweet which does both creating and notifying, we need to change it `publishTweet` and transform its success and failure to `Webpart`.
+Currently, in the `handleNewTweet` function, we are justing creating a tweet using the `createTweet` function.
+To publish the new tweet which does both creating and notifying, we need to change it to `publishTweet` and then transform its success and failure return values to `Webpart`.

 ```diff
 // FsTweet.Web/Wall.fs